Skip to main content

 Written by incident.io Engineering Team

 Understanding the teams within your organization is a key part of driving successful incident response.
-Teams allow you to create powerful automations, such as:
+By setting up teams allows you can create powerful automations & unlock new features.
+For example:

 • Show or require different information when a user is declaring an incident, depending on what team they’re in